-For those who celebrate St. Nicholas Day, the eve of the holiday is often more important than the actual day.
+In some countries, the eve of the holiday is more important than the actual day.
 Think of it like Christmas Day — often, families hold their gatherings and exchange presents on Christmas Eve and spend Christmas Day in church or quietly celebrating with immediate family.
-Likewise, St. Nicholas’ Eve is celebrated with gift-giving and a big feast shared by family.
-Called Sinterklaasavond (Sinterklaas evening) in the Netherlands, it has become the holiday’s main day of celebration.
+Likewise, St. Nicholas’ Eve is celebrated with gift-giving and a big feast shared by family, called Sinterklaasavond (Sinterklaas evening) in the Netherlands.

-What’s on the menu for a St. Nicholas’ Eve feast?
+What’s on the menu?
 A traditional table might have Bishop’s wine, breads, St. Nicholas-shaped cookies, and a special main dish reserved for the holiday.
-In France, that might be pork with mustard & apples.
+In France, that might be pork with mustard and apples.
 In Germany, you might enjoy Pfannkuchen, or German pancakes.
 Around the world, there are traditional St. Nicholas pizzas, soups, and pastries, so arrive hungry!

-In Italy, children aren’t the only ones receiving gifts on Saint Nicholas Day — unmarried women make the list, too.
-Particularly in Sassari, young women are given gifts to help them find a husband.
-Across Italy, unmarried women might attend a special mass on St. Nicholas Day to participate in Rito delle nubili, a ritual where they turn a column seven times to help change their luck in finding a spouse.
+In Italy, children aren’t the only ones receiving gifts on Saint Nicholas' Day — unmarried women make the list, too.
+Across Italy, unmarried women might attend a special mass on St. Nicholas' Day to participate in Rito delle nubili, a ritual where they turn a column seven times to help change their luck in finding a spouse.

 There’s still time to brush up on your Dutch and celebrate Sinterklaas, or practice your German and join in on the Krampusnacht debauchery.
 Celebrate the season with a little language and culture learning with friends and family — the holiday fun begins with Mango!